miyako/miyako.github.io/_posts/2020-12-12-4d-plugin-podofo.md

 annotation.width |Number|position of the annotation
 annotation.height |Number|position of the annotation
 annotation.unit |Text|"mm", "in" or "pt" (default)
-annotation.images |Collection of Text|paths to use as annotation images (optional) annotation.images[].path|Text|system path to image file of annotation content annotation.images[].x|Number|position of the annotation annotation.images[].y|Number|position of the annotation annotation.images[].width|Number|position of the annotation annotation.images[].height|Number|position of the annotation annotation.images[].unit|Text|"mm", "in" or "pt" (default) annotation.labels |Collection of Text|text to use as annotation labels (optional) annotation.labels[].text|Text|annotation content annotation.labels[].x|Number|position of the annotation annotation.labels[].y|Number|position of the annotation
+annotation.images |Collection of Text|images to used as visual representation of signature (optional) annotation.images[].path|Text|system path to image file of annotation content annotation.images[].x|Number|position of the annotation annotation.images[].y|Number|position of the annotation annotation.images[].width|Number|position of the annotation annotation.images[].height|Number|position of the annotation annotation.images[].unit|Text|"mm", "in" or "pt" (default) annotation.labels |Collection of Text|text to used as visual representation of signature (optional) annotation.labels[].text|Text|annotation content annotation.labels[].x|Number|position of the annotation annotation.labels[].y|Number|position of the annotation